 - How often will team leaders meet to evaluate the project’s performance?

 - Do we have accountability systems in place?

 - Do we have a strategy for change management performance improvement?

-- Do we have a system for continually evaluating employee feedback?
+- Do we have a plan for continually evaluating employee feedback?

 - Do we have agile processes in place for overcoming barriers to organizational change?